AVIATOR: Towards AI-Agentic Vulnerability Injection Workflow for High-Fidelity, Large-Scale Code Security Dataset: Background and Motivation

-In practice, additional constraints improve training utility: \begin{itemize} \item Each sample should contain a single vulnerability type to avoid ambiguity during training and evaluation. \item Paired samples, benign and vulnerable versions, are ideal for repair tasks and contrastive learning. \end{itemize}
+In practice, additional constraints improve training utility: \begin{itemize} \item Each sample should ideally contain a single vulnerability type to reduce ambiguity during training and evaluation. \item Paired benign and vulnerable samples, are valuable for repair tasks and contrastive learning. \end{itemize}